 We are never going to time our entry and exit points perfectly.
 Our preferred holding period is in the words of Warren Buffett, “forever”.
 But.
 Unfortunately very few stocks will have that capability to maintain growth through good times and bad.
 In the Australian tax situation, holding on for a year makes most sense, because your capital gains tax exposure will be reduced.
 Rarely do we look for trading situations.

-Under the Radar Report has a proprietary process in order to select for Small Caps that match our criteria.
+Under the Radar Report is independent.
+Our Small Cap analyst team is experienced.
+Our recommendations are based on the stocks that our independent analysts have selected after thorough research and reviews.
+Our report has a proprietary process in order to select for Small Caps that match our criteria.
 You can read through our Small Cap Shares Investment Philosophy to read about this.
 In addition to analysing company announcements and financials, we spend a great deal of time speaking to the management of the small cap company.
-As good as we think our ideas are, you have to be comfortable with the underlying company in order to act.